 - 3-Shelf Bookcase – Prefer the look of open storage next to the bed, this 3-shelf bookcase is 36″ tall.

-- Storage Ottoman – Another way to step up to a semi-lofted bed.
-But also a good option for some storage as well as extra seating.
+- Storage Ottoman – A small seating option allowing for some storage space as well.
 And of course, can be used as a footrest too.